Tuesday, December 31, 2024

 Sangertown Square store with added logo

 Kaufmann's were a chain from Allegheny County whose flagship store in downtown Pittsburgh had a clock that people would meet (it's always easier that way and not just for time).
-They entered Upstate NY in 1990 after acquiring Rochester-based Sibleys (the downtown stores there [that flagship] and Syracuse [we can look into them later] were both too old and out of date for smaller cities), which brought the chain to CNY as a result.
+They entered Upstate NY in 1990 after acquiring Rochester-based Sibleys (the downtown stores there [that flagship] and Syracuse [we looked into them later] were both too old and out of date for smaller cities), which brought the chain to CNY as a result.
 When owner May Department Stores merged with Federated in 2006, Kaufmanns, Marshall-Fields, and Filenes all became Macys.
 Overlapping stores were sold to other chains if not closed (Albany County's Colonie Center already had both Filenes [which switched ownership from Federated to May] and Macys in the old days, while rival mall Crossgates down I-87 had Jordan Marsh to boot!).
 Meanwhile, McCurdys were the other chain in Monroe County that Kaufmanns absorbed in 1994 along with B. Forman (I could go on all day with these defunct department stores).
 I just did Hess's and even some of those were taken.
 Here's what I can "Kauf" up!

 Syracuse - Carousel Center (now Destiny USA); now Macys (last one in area)